FrancoLiberali/cql/cli/README.md

 badaas-cli help [command]
 ```

-### badaas-cli gen
+### badaas-cli gen docker

-gen is the command you can use to generate the files and configurations necessary for your project to use BadAss in a simple way.
+gen docker is the command you can use to generate the files and configurations necessary for your project to use badaas in a simple way.

-`gen` will generate the docker and configuration files needed to run the application in the `badaas/docker` and `badaas/config` folders respectively.
+`gen docker` will generate the docker and configuration files needed to run the application in the `badaas/docker` and `badaas/config` folders respectively.

 All these files can be modified in case you need different values than those provided by default.
-For more information about the configuration head to [configuration docs](../../configuration.md).
+For more information about the configuration head to [configuration docs](github.com/ditrit/badaas/configuration.md).

 A Makefile will be generated for the execution of a badaas server, with the command:

 ```bash
 make badaas_run
 ```

+### badaas-cli gen conditions

+gen conditions is the command you can use to generate conditions to query your objects using badaas-orm.
+For each BaDaaS Model found in the input packages a file containing all possible Conditions on that object will be generated, allowing you to use badaas-orm.

+Its use is recommended through `go generate`.
+To see an example of how to do it click [here](https://github.com/ditrit/badaa-orm-example/blob/main/standalone/conditions/orm.go).

 ## Contributing